polmic/plants_scrap/README.md

 Some old and not so beautiful python code to:

-- Retrieve some plants details on a website as html
+- Scrap some plants details from a website as html
 - Convert to csv
 - Insert through an api